 As the war progressed, German and Italian prisoners of war (the latter organized into Service Units [ISUs]) were quartered at Camp Cooke.
 Both groups were kept separate from each other in accordance with the Geneva Convention, and worked on the post at various jobs including mechanical and civil engineering services, clerical positions, food service, and the main laundry.
 To help relieve the severe labor shortage in the commercial market created by wartime exigencies, the German were also put to work in local communities.
 They worked mostly in agricultural jobs.

-A maximum security army disciplinary barracks (now the United States Penitentiary at Lompoc) was constructed on post property.
-It was completed in 1946 to confine recalcitrant military prisoners from throughout the Army.
-When the main camp was inactivated in June 1946, the disciplinary barracks remained active and provided caretaker personnel.
-Practically all the camp was then leased for agriculture and grazing.
+A maximum security army disciplinary barracks was constructed on post property in 1946.
+Confined to the facility were recalcitrant military prisoners from throughout the Army.
+When Camp Cooke closed in June 1946, personnel at the disciplinary barracks received the additional duty as installation caretakers.
+Practically the entire camp was then leased for agriculture and grazing.